ibm-cloud-docs/CDN/about.md

 {: #object-storage-file-support}

 {{site.data.keyword.cloud_notm}} CDN can be configured to serve content from an object storage endpoint by providing the endpoint, the bucket name, protocol, and port.
 Optionally, you can specify a list of file extensions to allow caching for files only with those extensions.
 All objects in the bucket must be set with anonymous read or public read access.

-For more information, see [Accelerate delivery of static files using a CDN](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn).

 ### Path-based CDN mappings
 {: #path-based-cdn-mappings}